Lifting tropical intersections: Examples

 Let $X$ again be as in Example \ref{ex:lines-in-quadric-1}, and let $X''$ be the curve given by $y + 1 = z - 1+a = 0$.
 Once again, $\Trop(X)$ and $\Trop(X'')$ meet properly at $w = (0,0,0)$.
 Furthermore, the initial degenerations $X_w$ and $X''_w$ meet properly at a single point in $Y''_w$.

-This intersection point does not lift, because the closures of $X$ and $X''$ are skew lines in $K^3$.
+This intersection point lifts to the initial degenerations but not to the general fiber, because the closures of $X$ and $X''$ are skew lines in $K^3$.
 This is still consistent with Theorem~\ref{exploded main} because $Y''_w$ is a cone, and $X_w$ meets $X''_w$ at the singular point. \end{ex2}